Requirements for All Degrees

 Black Colleges Exchange.
 One semester exchange programs are available for study at historically important, predominantly black Spelman College or Morehouse College in Atlanta, Georgia.
 Contact Darrell Albon (International and Off-Campus Programs).

 Ohio Wesleyan Programs

 Wesleyan in Washington.
-Apprenticeship opportunities in governmental and quasi-governmental agencies in Washington, D.C.
-Students live in University-arranged apartments, complete one academic seminar, and receive credit for three units of supervised apprenticeship experience.
+Internship opportunities in governmental and quasi-governmental agencies in Washington, D.C.
+Students live in University-arranged apartments, complete one academic seminar, and receive credit for three units of supervised internship experience.
 Contact Dr. Sean Kay (Politics and Government).

 Philadelphia Urban Semester.
 This program provides opportunities to blend theory and experience in a professional, academic, and stimulating environment; to acquire understanding of various fields of work, and to identify and develop skills in those fields; to investigate and analyze a city as a system of human interaction; to examine and apply concepts and values of liberal arts education; and to develop intellectually, personally, socially, and responsibly in an urban environment.
 Contact Darrell Albon (International and Off-Campus Programs).